ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 ## Too old compiler?

-The GCC development tools that come built-in on our Rocky 8 system is sufficient for most needs.
+The GCC development tools that come built-in on our Rocky 8 system are sufficient for most needs.
 For example, the default `gcc` version is:

 <!-- code-block label="gcc-version" -->